yMahmodui/CMSProject/README.md

 # Toop Project
-Shows a page with a number of paragraphs of text, with a READ MORE button. • Clicking the READ MORE button invites the user to register to read more. • The registration only needs to be an email address and password. • Upon registration, with email validation, the user can now view the rest of the text that was previously hidden. • An alternative sign-in button allows someone to login to view that extra text too, if previously registered.
+Shows a page with a number of paragraphs of text, with a READ MORE button. â€¢ Clicking the READ MORE button invites the user to register to read more. â€¢ The registration only needs to be an email address and password. â€¢ Upon registration, with email validation, the user can now view the rest of the text that was previously hidden. â€¢ An alternative sign-in button allows someone to login to view that extra text too, if previously registered.

 # Help to Run Project
 There are two projects